space_logo

 Email them at:

-Save the Manatee Club - Save the Manatee Club (SMC) was established in 1981 by U.S. Senator Bob Graham and singer/songwriter Jimmy Buffett so the general public could participate in conservation efforts to save endangered manatees from extinction.
+Save the Manatee Club ave the Manatee Club (SMC) was established in 1981 by U.S. Senator Bob Graham and singer/songwriter Jimmy Buffett so the general public could participate in conservation efforts to save endangered manatees from extinction.
 The purpose of SMC is to promote public awareness and education; fund manatee research, rescue, and rehabilitation efforts; and lobby for the protection of manatees and their habitat.
 The Adopt-A-Manatee® program is the primary source of funding for SMC.

 Write them at: